thorstone25/qups/README.md

 To enable the usage of a `parallel.ThreadPool` with the `simus()` method, the GUI and file I/O calls used in the `AdMessage` and `MUSTStat` functions must not be called from `pfield.m` and/or `pfield3.m` (see [#2](https://github.com/thorstone25/qups/issues/2)).
 It is safe to comment out the advertising and statistics functions.

 ### [Matlab-OpenCL](github.com/thorstone25/Matlab-OpenCL)
 OpenCL support is provided via [Matlab-OpenCL](github.com/thorstone25/Matlab-OpenCL), but is only tested on Linux.
 This package relies on [MatCL](https://github.com/IANW-Projects/MatCL), but the underlying OpenCL installation is platform and OS specific.
-The following packages and reference may be helpful, but are not tested for compatability.
+The following packages and references may be helpful, but are not tested for compatability.

 ##### Ubuntu 22.04:
 | Command  | Description |